ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ## Changelog for file.json

+### Schema version 10

+* *aliases* now must be properly namespaced according lab.name:alphanumeric characters with no leading or trailing spaces
+* unsafe characters such as " # @ ! $ ^ & | ~ ; ` and consecutive whitespaces will no longer be allowed in the alias

 ### Schema version 9.a

 * *paired_end* enums list was expanded to include a"1,2" value that is acceptable only for *file_format* = sra files that have *run_type* = paired_ended